yogurt-foundation/yogurt-css-documentation/src/transform-origin.md

 ---
 id: transform-origin
 title: Transform Origin
-description: Utility for sets the origin of an element's transforms.
+description: Utilities for sets the origin of an element's transforms.
 layout: default
 ---